padget11/github-mcp-demo-skills/.github/steps/2-first-introduction.md

 **User Prompt:**
 ```
-Perfect!
 Now let's create a hotfix branch to fix this CSS issue.
 Can you create a branch called 'hotfix/css-stylesheet-typo' and switch to it?
 ```

 **Expected AI Actions:**